-In a web application, whenever a user generates, sends or receives a request from a server, there are some HTTP parameters such as “id”, “uid”, “pid” etc that have some unique values which the user has been assigned.
+In a web application, whenever a user generates, sends, or receives a request from a server, there are some HTTP parameters such as “id”, “uid”, “pid” etc that have some unique values which the user has been assigned.
 An attacker can see such parameter values in cookies, headers, or wifi Packet captures.
-Via this, an attacker might be able to tamper these values and this tampering may lead to IDOR.
+Via this, an attacker might be able to tamper with these values and this tampering may lead to IDOR.

-Here we can see that the uid in the URL seems to be vulnerable and can be tampered by an attacker to break the authentication.
+Here we can see that the uid in the URL seems to be vulnerable and can be tampered with by an attacker to break the authentication.

-How IDOR Vulnerabilities get executed ?
+How do IDOR Vulnerabilities Get Executed?

 Let us first discuss the back-end working of a Web application that uses the unauthenticated medium in SQL, which leads to accessing user account information.

 In the above code, the attacker will modify the “accts” parameter in the web application and can enter multiple account numbers to retrieve the information.